Prepare your chat for HIPAA and PCI compliance

 Setting up the strict password policy for your agents should be a mandatory concern for your company’s security policy.
 The good practice would be to inform your agents that their passwords should contain at least 6 signs, with special characters mixed with numbers, capital and lower case letters.

 In addition to that, you can use set up one of the two advanced login methods offered by LiveChat: 2-step verification with Google or Single Sign-on.
 To learn more about how to set up SSO at LiveChat, you can check out our official tutorial available here.
 As to setting up the 2-step verification with Google:

 - First, proceed to the 2-Step verification section of your Security settings.

 - While there, click on the Log in with Google button to link LiveChat with your Google Account.

 - After linking LiveChat with your Google Account, choose Use Google Account with 2-Step Verification to log in option.
 To apply your new password policy, click on Save changes.

 From now on, whenever your LiveChat agents will try to log in to LiveChat, they will need to use the Sign in with Google option.
 And that will make their login process much more secure!

 As a company who’s dealing with customers’ medical information, you may want to sign a Business Associate Agreement with LiveChat.
-If that’s the case, we opened a dedicated email@example.com email address, where you can send us the proposition of your BAA.
+If that’s the case, we opened a dedicated firstname.lastname@example.org email address, where you can get our proposition of BAA.